-This trend was going to lead more and more individuals to follow the example of a man named Antony, an Egyptian, who was remarkably long-lived, born around 250 and who did not die until around 355.
-He made it well into his nineties.
-Antony began to pioneer in the deserts of Egypt a new type of Christian heroicism that was going to resonate powerfully with those who were seeking a spiritual challenge in the post-Constantinian world.
+This trend lead more and more individuals to follow the example of a man named Antony, an Egyptian, who was remarkably long-lived, born around 250, and who did not die until around 355.
+He lived to 105.
+Antony began to pioneer in the deserts of Egypt a new type of Christian heroism that was going to resonate powerfully with those who were seeking a spiritual challenge in the post-Constantinian world.

 Antony was orphaned in his late teens, and shortly after his parents’ deaths, as he was going through a period of searching in his life, he heard from the Gospel text—a text that was going to change more than one life in the history of the Middle Ages—a passage in which Jesus of Nazareth stated that all those who wished to be perfect should sell all that they possessed, give it to the poor, and come and follow him.

 Antony decided that he was going to follow this command quite literally.
 He sold everything he possessed and decided that to follow Jesus he was going to retreat into the deserts of Egypt and abandon civilization.
 He lived there for a time and decided that this lifestyle in the desert was not sufficiently tough.
 Revealingly, he attempted to get himself martyred by traveling down to Alexandria at one point.
 He could not get himself martyred by local Roman officials, and so resigned himself to the notion that he was going to have to carve out a new sort of life for himself in the deserts of Egypt.